erictt/computer-science-learning/source/_posts/cs6250/week-2-transport-and-application-layers.md

 * The job of delivering the data included in the transport-layer segment to the appropriate socket, as defined in the segment fields, is called **demultiplexing**.
     * Going up to application layer.
 * Similarly, the sending host will need to gather data from different sockets and encapsulate each data chunk with header information (that will later be used in demultiplexing) to create segments, and then forward the segments to the network layer.
 We refer to this job as **multiplexing**.
-    * Going downstream with extra header(Encapsulate the mssage)
+    * Going downstream with extra header(Encapsulate the message)

 ## Connectionless and Connection-Oriented Service